TomVer99/FHICT-typst-template/README.md

 To get started with this Typst document template, follow these steps:

 1. **Check for the roboto font**: Check if you have the roboto font installed on your system.
 If you don't, you can download it from [Google Fonts](https://fonts.google.com/specimen/Roboto).
-2. **Clone or Download**: Start by cloning this repository to your local machine, or download the ZIP from the latest release.
+2. **Clone or Download**: Start by cloning this repository to your local machine, or download the `template` ZIP from the latest release (and optionally the `starter` ZIP for a quick start).
 If you choose to manually download the individual files, you will only need the `template` folder.
 3. **Install Typst**: I recommend to use VSCode with the [Typst LSP Extension](https://marketplace.visualstudio.com/items?itemName=nvarner.typst-lsp).
 You will also need a PDF viewer in VSCode if you want to view the document live.
 4. **Import the template**: Import the template into your own typst document.
 5. **Set the available options**: Set the available options in the template file to your liking.
 6. **Start writing**: Start writing your document.

 Not sure how to do the last 3 steps?
-Check out the [showcase document](./examples/showcase/showcase.typ) for a reference or grab the [starter](./examples/starter/starter.typ) folder to get a pre made starting point.
+Check out the [showcase document](./examples/showcase/showcase.typ) for a reference or grab the [starter](./examples/starter/starter.typ) folder / `starter` ZIP from the latest release to get a pre made starting point.

 ## Helpful Links / Resources